DEFRA/design-standards/README.md

 ## Inclusive design

-All Defra services should be designed to be inclusive.
-Inclusive design aims to remove the barriers that create undue effort and separation.
+All Defra services must be designed to be inclusive.
+Inclusive design aims to remove barriers that create extra effort for some groups of users.

-It enables everyone to participate equally, confidently and independently in everyday activities.
+In general, inclusive design lets everyone participate equally, confidently and independently in everyday activities.

 Principles of inclusive design:

--   Inclusive -- so everyone can use it safely, easily and with dignity
+-   inclusive -- so everyone can use it safely, easily and with dignity
--   Responsive -- taking account of what people say they need and want
+-   responsive -- taking account of what people say they need and want
--   Flexible -- so different people can use it in different ways
+-   flexible -- so different people can use it in different ways
--   Convenient -- so everyone can use it without too much effort or separation
+-   convenient -- so everyone can use it without too much effort or separation
--   Accommodating for all people, regardless of their age, gender, mobility, ethnicity or circumstances
+-   accommodating for all people, regardless of their age, gender, mobility, ethnicity or circumstances
--   Welcoming -- with no disabling barriers that might exclude some people
+-   welcoming -- with no disabling barriers that might exclude some people
--   Realistic -- offering more than one solution to help balance everyone's needs and recognising that one solution may not work for all
+-   realistic -- offering more than one solution to help balance everyone's needs and recognising that one solution may not work for all

 -------------